-Thranduil nodded and gestured with two fingers for Legolas to step forward.
+Thranduil gestured with two fingers for Legolas to step forward.
 The prince did and slowly untied the bag he held to reveal the Arkenstone.
-When the dwarves saw it, they immediately gasped and began to shout.
+When the Dwarves saw it, they immediately gasped and began to shout.
 Thorin turned bone white and staggered back; catching himself on a frowning Dáin in order not to fall.

 "Where did you get that?"
 Thorin gasped.
 His eyes were large and glassy as he dug his hand into Dáin's shoulder.

 Thranduil's eyes flickered over the crowd before meeting Bilbo's.
 The Hobbit shuddered and stepped forward.